-(15) Medicare Hierarchy Categorization Program
+(14) Medical Hierachy Categorization Program

 Within the Duals Demonstration Programs, there is a component of revenue that is determined based upon a members' clinical health status over the year.
-The Company records an estimate of the revenue associated with this program based on expected rate adjustments for the health status component of rates paid by Centers for Medicare and Medicaid Services ("CMS").
+The Company records an estimate of the revenue associated with the program based on expected rate adjustments for the health status component of rates paid by Centers of Medicare and Medicaid Services ("CMS").
 That documentation period will not be complete until all claims are paid for the year.
 The Company does not believe there will be a material impact to the financial statements upon final determined health status.

-(16) Investment Income Due and Accrued
+(15) Investment Income Due and Accrued

 Accrued investment income consists primarily of interest.
 Interest is recognized on an accrual basis and dividends are recorded as earned on the ex-dividend date.
 Due and accrued income is not recorded on: (a) bonds in default; and (b) bonds delinquent more than 90 days or where collection of interest is improbable.
-At December 31, 2018 and 2017, the Company did not have any nonadmitted investment income due and accrued.
+At December 31, 2019 and 2018, the Company did not have any nonadmitted investment income due and accrued.

-(17) Covered and Uncovered Expenses and Related Liabilities
+(16) Covered and Uncovered Expenses and Related Liabilities